Ranoch to Kingshouse

 A classic one way walk following an old droving route across the wilds of Rannoch Moor.

 Although not technically difficult and not requiring much uphill work, this is a serious walk and should only be undertaken if you are properly equipped for hill walking and are confident of your ability to complete the walk.
 There are no escape routes on the walk.
-Navigation is not difficult but you should carry a map and compass with you and know how to use them.
+Navigation is not difficult but you should still have some navigational skills.

 Although a lot of the route is on landrover track at either end, the section of the walk in the middle is on rough boggy moorland path.
 Boots and gaiters are essential.